 Second place in Wildlife Category of International Photography Awards 2014

-I am pleased to announce that my black and white polar bear image “At The Edge” has won the second place in the International photography awards contest.
-As well two honorable mentions, one in landscape photography and one more in wildlife photography category.
-IPA invites professional and non-professional photographers to participate in the annual international photography awards contest.
-Every year from around the globe, professional and non professional photographers compete for the title ‘International Photographer of the Year’.
-The IPA, is a sister-effort of the Lucie foundation and considered as one of the most ‘wanted’ title for photographers around the globe.
-The mission of the Lucie foundation is to discover new and emerging talents, honor the world’s master photographers as well to promote the appreciation of photography.
+Indeed, I am pleased to announce that my black and white polar bear photograph “At The Edge” has won second place in the International photography awards contest.
+As well as two honorable mentions I have received.
+One in landscape photography and one more in the wildlife photography category.
+Indeed, the IPA invites professional and non-professional photographers to participate in the annual international photography awards contest.
+Every year from around the globe, professional and non-professional photographers compete for the title ‘International Photographer of the Year.’
+The IPA is a sister-effort of the Lucie Foundation as well as considered to be one of the most ‘wanted’ titles for photographers.
+Furthermore, the mission of Lucie’s Foundation is to discover new and emerging talents.
+Also, to honor the world’s master photographers as well to promote the appreciation of photography.

-This year I have submitted pictures from my landscape and wildlife photography images to the IPA awards 2014.
-Three of my images were chosen in honorable mentions and my black and white polar bear picture made the second place in the wildlife category.
+This year I have submitted photographs from my landscape and wildlife photography to the IPA awards 2014.
+Three of my nature photos were chosen in honorable mentions.
+My black and white Polar bear photograph made second place in the wildlife category.

-Silent Roar – black and white landscape photograph of the Epupa falls at the northern border in Namibia to Angola.
+Silent Roar – limited edition black and white landscape photograph of the Epupa falls at the northern border in Namibia to Angola.

-What Will the Future Hold – color image – Polar bear standing on the pack ice at sunset at 83 degrees in the Arctic sea.
+What Will the Future Hold – color photograph – Polar bear standing on the pack ice at sunset at 83 degrees in the Arctic sea.

-At the Edge – B&W – Polar bear standing at the edge, on a big rock to the Arctic sea at the shore of the Kvitøya island in Svalbard, Norway.
+At the Edge – B&W – Polar bear standing at the edge, on a big rock to the Arctic sea.